Spike Variations for Stochastic Volterra Integral Equations: Introduction

-A major purpose of this paper is to derive the second-order adjoint equation for the maximum principle of Problem (C) (without assuming the convexity of the control domain $U$).
+In the current paper, we are going to develop a spike variation technique for FSVIEs.
+The main ideas can be described as follows.
+Recall that in the study of linear-quadratic (LQ, for short) optimal controls, people could derive the Riccati equation by applying the It\^o's formula to the map $t\mapsto X(t)^\top P(t)X(t)$ with $P(\cd)$ being a symmetric matrix valued process which characterizes the quadratic value function of the problem.
+It turns out that this idea can be adopted to our current problem.
+Together with the introduction of a suitable auxiliary process, we are able to represent the quadratic form involved $X_1^\e(\cd)$ in a desired fashion.
+Consequently, the second-order adjoint equation will be derived leading to the maximum principle.
 Moreover, we will go a little further.
-Recall that in 2007, Mou--Yong (\cite{Mou-Yong-2007}) established a variational formula for SDEs and their possibly vector-valued cost/payoff functionals.
+Recall that in 2007, Mou--Yong (\cite{Mou-Yong-2007}) established a variational formula for an SDE state equation and the possibly vector-valued cost/payoff functionals.
 Those results are applicable to multi-objective problems and multi-person differential games of SDEs.
 The proof of such a variational formula (for SDEs) is almost the same as that for single-objective optimal control problem.
-In the current paper, for FSVIEs, we will do the same thing, so that it will lead necessary conditions for the Pareto equilibria of multi-objective problem and Nash equilibria of multi-person differential games for FSVIEs.
+Inspired by this, in the current paper, for FSVIEs, we will do the same thing, so that it will lead to necessary conditions for the Nash equilibria of multi-person dynamic games for FSVIEs.
 By letting the number of players go to infinite, and under some structure conditions, it is expected to obtain the necessary conditions for the equilibria of the mean-field games governed by FSVIEs, which includes the standard SDE case.
-We hope to show more details in our forthcoming publications.
+We hope to report more details in our forthcoming publications.